-Rosacea (row-zay-sha) is a common, chronic skin condition that frequently presents as facial redness and possibly pimples.
-Less commonly, it can lead to skin thickening and swelling, particularly at the nose.
+Rosacea (row-zay-sha) is a common, chronic skin condition that frequently presents as facial redness and frequently pimples.
+Although rare, it can lead to skin thickening and swelling, particularly at the nose.

 Tiny blood vessels may be visible on the cheeks and nose.

 There may be inflamed, red bumps and pimples (papules and pustules) on the cheeks, chin or forehead.

 The skin is often very sensitive and may feel dry, rough or swollen.

 Up to half of rosacea sufferers also experience eye involvement, ocular rosacea, causing red, watery eyes, frequent styes and an irritated, dry or gritty sensation.

 The noticeable effects of rosacea – such as facial redness, visible blood vessels and for some, pimples, can cause low self-esteem, embarrassment, frustration and social anxiety.

 Who gets rosacea?

 More than 3 million Canadians suffer from rosacea but most often those from 30 to 50 years old are affected.

 # those with fair-skin, including people of Celtic or Northern European descent,